-Since 2010, Attorney General Dustin McDaniel has teamed with federal, state and local law enforcement agencies to sponsor the "Monitor, Secure, Dispose," program, which encourages Arkansans to safely dispose of their unused and unwanted prescription drugs.
+Since 2010, the office has teamed with federal, state and local law enforcement agencies to sponsor the "Monitor, Secure, Dispose," program, which encourages Arkansans to safely dispose of their unused and unwanted prescription drugs.
 By securly disposing of unused prescription drugs, Arkansans can help the fight against prescription drug abuse and keep pills out of the hands of abusers.

 The Attorney General's Office is a sponsor of the semi-annual Prescription Drug "Take-Back" Day held each spring and fall.
 Arkansans can safely dispose of their unused prescription drugs during take-back events by dropping the pills off at collection sites located across Arkansas.
 The sites are staffed by law enforcement officers, and the drugs are securely disposed of in an environmentally friendly way.

 Visit the Arkansas Take-Back Day website for more information about the event and ways to help prevent prescription drug abuse.

 There are a few other simple, effective ways to fight the problem:

 - Keep both prescription and over-the-counter medications in a safe place where children and teenagers cannot acquire them.

 - If possible, lock away prescription medications.